What Am I Entitled To In a Divorce?

 Is my ex-husband or wife entitled to half my house?

 How does a house get divided within a divorce settlement?
-There are many different ways property can be separated, including:
+Here are various ways property can be separated, including:

 - Sell & Share – This is where both parties move out of the home and split the money to buy a new property (if sufficient).